exercism/v3/languages/fsharp/exercises/shared/.docs/README.md

 # F&#35; shared exercise documents

-There are two documents that are shared between all exercises:
+There is one document that is shared between all exercises:

 - [cli.md][cli]: contains information on how to work with the exercise when using the CLI to download and submit the exercise.
-- [debug.md][debug]: explains how a user that is coding in the browser can still do "debugging."

 [cli]: ./cli.md
-[debug]: ./debug.md